-Besides being DOC, Luis is currently the Head Coach of the semi-pro team North Bay FC Wave of the Women's Premier League (WPSL), Director of Coaching West Marin Youth Soccer League and Head Coach North Bay Magic, GU19 premier team.
-Luis holds a USSF "B" license and is a CYSA licensed Staff Coaching Instructor.
+In addition to being the Breakers DOC, Luis is currently the Director of Coaching West Marin Youth Soccer League.
+Luis holds a USSF "B" license, NSCAA National Diploma and is a CYSA licensed Staff Coaching Instructor.

-Formerly, Head Coach North Bay Magic 2003 GSSL U19 Premier Champions, Head Coach of North Bay Magic U-18, U-14, U-10 Girls Premier Soccer Teams, 1997 MCAL Coach of the year, 1995-1998 Head Coach U14-16 ODP teams CYSA District V. Former varsity coach Drake and San Rafael High Schools.
-Director of camps and clinics with master coaches of Tahuichi's Legendary Soccer Academy of Bolivia.
-Tahuichi was nominated for the Nobel Peace Prize for their work with children.
+Formerly, head coach of the North Bay Wave of the Women's Premier Soccer League, head coach of North Bay Magic 2003 GSSL U19 Premier Champions, head coach of North Bay Magic U-18, U-14, U-10 Girls Premier Soccer Teams, 1997 MCAL Coach of the year, head coach U14-16 ODP teams CYSA District V, and former varsity coach Drake and San Rafael High Schools.
+Luis was also a director of camps and clinics with master coaches of Tahuichi's Legendary Soccer Academy of Bolivia.

 Luis developed the Central Marin Magic and Mill Valley Red Rockers programs in 1994 to give soccer players in Marin the opportunity to compete at the highest level.
 From that original program players went on to play for the Mexico National Team, University of Portland, University of North Carolina, UCLA, Cal, University of San Diego, Tufts University, Tulane University and Dominican College.
 He has continued to help and guide many athletes to achieve the same positive results.
 Luis has been coaching/training in Marin County since 1987.
 He has helped shape the soccer landscape in Marin and the North Bay.